tombrille/svelteplot/src/routes/why-svelteplot/+page.md

 </Plot>
 ```

-Here's an example where we're binding a live-updated dataset to a line mark.
+Here's an example where we're binding a live-updated dataset to a [Line mark](/marks/line).
 Note how the `<path>` elements rendering the line and area get re-used, and ticks and grid lines get moved around instead of being re-created on every frame:

 ```svelte live
 <script lang="ts">